swoga/alertmanager-filter/README.md

 ```

 ### `<match>`
-Evalutes true if all labels and the time match one of their array values.
+Evaluates true if all labels and the time match one of their array values.
 ```yaml
 labels:
   <string>: [ <string>, ... ]